 Threats: Primary threats are from direct take and alteration of current water use practices.
 Populations that exist in areas of high human impact, e.g., 6-Mile Dam, 10-Mile Dam, and the acequia on the north edge of Carlsbad are particularly susceptible to take (NMDGF files).
 It is often killed by uninformed fishermen who believe it to be venomous and injurious to game fish populations (West 1992).
 Nerodia erythrogaster is not venomous.
+A potential concern is the establishment of other species of Nerodia through unintentional release of pets, as has happened in California and Arizona (Rose et al. 2013, AZDGF, pers. comm.).

 Recommendations: Nerodia erythrogaster should retain its current status as endangered.
 An educational program designed to provide public information (especially to the anglers along the lower Pecos River) on the natural history, status, and distribution of this species around Carlsbad should be initiated.
 A research program using radio telemetry and designed to investigate population trends and habitat utilization should be initiated.
-Suitable habitat in the New Mexico eastern tier of counties of should be searched for unknown populations of this species.
+Suitable habitat in the New Mexico eastern tier of counties of should be searched for unknown populations of this species, and monitoring should be conducted within the range of the species for other, non-native species of Nerodia.